mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-ResourceRefNamespaced is a reference to a Kubernetes Resource that allows to configure the namespace
+Reference to a Kubernetes Secret containing your Unique 40-hexadecimal digit string that identifies your New Relic license.

 <table>
     <thead>